manojnkumar/ocp4-upi-powervs/docs/automation_host_prereqs.md

 ### IBM Cloud Terraform Provider

-**IBM Cloud Terraform Provider v1.9.0**: Please refer to the section "Install the IBM Cloud Provider plug-in" from the [link](https://cloud.ibm.com/docs/terraform?topic=terraform-getting-started#install) for instructions on installing the provider plugin.
+**IBM Cloud Terraform Provider v1.9.0, < v1.10.0 **: Please refer to the section "Install the IBM Cloud Provider plug-in" from the [link](https://cloud.ibm.com/docs/terraform?topic=terraform-getting-started#install) for instructions on installing the provider plugin.
+The Terraform provider is for specific versions of Terraform and Terraform 0.12.x requires the use of v1.9.0 of the IBM Cloud Terraform Provider.

 ### PowerVS CLI